RatinFX/LyricerExtension/README.md

 # Lyricer
-VEGAS Pro Extension for the lyrics people who still use this damn software
+- Experimental VEGAS Pro Extension for the lyrics people who still use this software
 ![](preview.png)